AP® Chinese Language and Culture Score Calculator 2026

 Section Details

 The AP Chinese Language and Culture exam uses a balanced scoring system where each section contributes 25% to your total score.
 Your performance in all four language skills (listening, reading, writing, and speaking) is equally weighted.
+Here is the exact scoring formula used in our calculator:

 AP Chinese ScorePercentage of Students